• Home

 Attend a League-Sponsored Program

 League programs include everything from public presentations by subject experts to quarterly book club meetings.
-For a summary of the recurring programs, see the Series page.
 Most League program are now being offered online, due to the Covid-19 pandemic.
-Watch the Home page and Calendar for announcements and details for specific programs.
+Watch the Home page and Events Calendar for announcements and details for specific programs.
 And, if you miss a presentation, it may be recorded on the League's YouTube channel.

 League members receive information on attending shortly before each event.
 The public is invited to contact the person listed in the League calendar to request an invitation.

 Time required: Most of these events are 1-2 hours.
-Check the Calendar for details for specific programs.
+Check the Events Calendar for details for specific pro grams.

 Help Get Out the Vote